 From furniture to Christmas decorations, intricate textiles to delicate paper cuttings, this landmark survey spans five galleries and brings together over 150 works, most of which have never travelled outside of Poland.
 Young Poland: An Arts and Crafts Movement (1890 – 1918) examines the ideas that propelled the movement and introduces the artists, designers and craftspeople whose decorative schemes and objects came to define it.

-Artists include Józef Czajkowski, Wojciech Jastrzebowski, Karol Kłosowski, Jozefa Kogut, Bonawentura Lenart, Jacek Malczewski, Józef Mehoffer, Maria Pawlikowska-Jasnorzewska, Jan Rembowski, Henryk Uziembło, Stanislaw Witkiewicz, Stanisław Ignacy Witkiewicz (Witkacy) and Stanisław Wyspiański.
+Artists featured in the exhibition include Józef Czajkowski, Zdzisław Gedliczka, Wojciech Jastrzębowski, Karol Kłosowski, Józefa Kogut, Bonawentura Lenart, Jacek Malczewski, Jan Matejko, Józef Mehoffer, Maria Pawlikowska-Jasnorzewska, Henryk Uziembło, Stanisław Wyspiański and Stanisław Witkiewicz.

-The exhibition is part of a wider collaborative project led by the William Morris Gallery and National Museum in Kraków delivered in partnership with the Polish Cultural Institute, London (PCI), and in association with leading arts and design publisher Lund Humphries.
-It is co-financed by the Polish Minister of Culture and National Heritage within the framework of the Inspiring Culture Programme.
+Exhibition organised in partnership with the National Museum in Kraków and the Polish Cultural Institute, London.
+Co-financed by the Polish Minister of Culture, National Heritage and Sport within the framework of the Inspiring Culture Programme.